Triple-T/gradle-play-publisher/README.md

 ## Configuration

+Once you have applied this plugin to your android application project you can configure it via the ```play``` block.

 ### Credentials

-Once you have applied this plugin to your android application project you can configure it via the ```play``` closure.
 Drop in your service account email address and the p12 key file you generated in the API Console here.

 ```groovy
 play {